 Exhibitor's Name (PLEASE PRINT)

-Age of Exhibitor (if under 18) County of Residenc e
+Age of Exhibitor (if under 18) County of Residence

 Mailing Address

 Phone E-mail Address

-What Organization are you affiliated with: 4-H FFA Chapter Name of Club

-Or are you independent Who is your advisor

 Be sure to read special rules and closing dates for all shows.
 Entry blanks may be photocopied if you need additional ones.